Coly ME (Match Engine) API documentation

 Response example

-Remove person from group
+Remove tenant from unit

 Example request body